aidenfoxivey/aidenfoxivey.github.io/content/blog/chicken-scheme-compiler.md

 I've annotated it with comments but the condensed thoughts will also be found below.

 The code includes the C header `chicken.h`.
 This contains all the concepts that C uses to map Scheme operation to C.

-The actual sourcecode of the file is here <http://code.call-cc.org/cgi-bin/gitweb.cgi?p=chicken-core.git;a=blob;f=chicken.h;h=f5a103ee14314f7c679e01dd8e11c0404043791a;hb=HEAD> and the guide to using it is here <https://wiki.call-cc.org/notes-on-chicken.h#notes-on-chickenhfile>.
+The actual sourcecode of the file is [here][1] and the guide to using it is [here][2].

 ```c
 /* Generated from define.scm by the CHICKEN compiler